cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.2.md

 ### Policies

 #### GWS.DRIVEDOCS.3.1v0.2
-Agencies SHALL enable security updates for Drive files.
+Agencies SHALL enable the security update for Drive files.

 - _Rationale:_ Google may add new security features over time.
 Allowing security updates helps ensure that your files are protected with the latest features Google makes available.
 - _Last modified:_ July 10, 2023